Cavaliers vs. Knicks: Betting Trends, Record ATS, Home/Road Splits

 Cavaliers Betting Records & Stats

-- Cleveland's games this season have gone over this contest's total of 216.5 points 44 times.
+- Cleveland and its opponents have scored more than 214.5 points in 47 of 82 games this season.

-- The average point total in Cleveland's outings this year is 219.1, 2.6 more points than this game's over/under.
+- Cleveland has an average total of 219.1 in its outings this year, 4.6 more points than this matchup's over/under.

 - This season, Cleveland has won 27 of its 30 games, or 90%, when favored by at least -225 on the moneyline.